LedgerHQ/ledger-app-workflows/README.md

 This workflow will analyze your application, using `CodeQL`. \
 This workflow is optional, but recommended.

+- `reusable_npm_deployment.yml` \
+This workflow will build, check and deploy an npm package.
+This workflow is optional and is meant to help developers to deploy application npm clients on `Ledger Jfrog` and subsequently to `npmjs.com`.

 - `reusable_swap_tests.yml` \
 This workflow will run Swap functional tests using `app-exchange`.